Luis Enrique: International career

-Player profile
+Style of play

 Having occupied several positions, Luis Enrique was most noted for his exceptional versatility and consistency.
 He was capable of playing anywhere in midfield or along the front line, and was fielded in all positions on the pitch throughout his career, except those of central defender and goalkeeper.
-A strong, courageous, energetic and hard-working team player, with good technical skills, flair and notable stamina, his usual position was as an attacking midfielder in the centre of the pitch, due to his ability to link-up the forwards and the midfield, or as a right winger, but he was capable of playing anywhere along the right flank, and was often deployed as an attacking full back or wing-back, or even as a left winger on occasion.
+A strong, courageous, energetic and hard-working team player, with good technical skills, flair and notable stamina, his usual position was as an attacking midfielder in the centre of the pitch, due to his ability to link-up the forwards and the midfield, or as a right winger, but he was capable of playing anywhere along the right flank, and was often deployed as an attacking full-back or wing-back, or even as a left winger on occasion.

-Due to his keen eye for goal and ability to make attacking runs into the box, Luis Enrique frequently played as a forward, either in a withdrawn role as a second striker behind the team's main goalscorer, or even as an out-and-out striker or centre forward – he was also used in deeper midfield roles.
+Due to his keen eye for goal and ability to make attacking runs into the box, Enrique frequently played as a forward, either in a withdrawn role as a second striker behind the team's main goalscorer, or even as an out-and-out striker or centre-forward – he was also used in deeper midfield roles.
 In addition to his playing abilities, he also stood out for his commitment, temperament, determination and leadership.

 Coaching career

 Barcelona B

 On 26 May 2008, Luis Enrique returned to Barcelona, taking over the reins of the B team, renamed Barcelona Atlètic for that season.
 As he succeeded long-time Barcelona teammate Pep Guardiola, he stated: "I have come home", and "I finished playing here and now I will start coaching here."; in his second season he found success, helping the club return to Segunda División after an absence of 11 years.

-In mid-March 2011, Luis Enrique announced he would leave at the end of the campaign, despite still having two years left on his contract.
+In mid-March 2011, Enrique announced he would leave at the end of the campaign, despite still having two years left on his contract.
 He led the side to the playoffs, but they were ineligible for promotion.

 Roma

-On 8 June 2011, Luis Enrique reached an agreement with Italian Serie A club A.S.
-Roma to become the Giallorossis new head coach.
-He signed a two-year contract, being joined by a staff of four members, including Iván de la Peña who played two years for crosstown rivals S.S.
-Lazio, as technical collaborator.
+On 8 June 2011, Luis Enrique reached an agreement with Italian Serie A club Roma to become the Giallorossis new head coach.
+He signed a two-year contract, being joined by a staff of four members, including Iván de la Peña who played two years for crosstown rivals Lazio, as technical collaborator.

-Roma was eliminated from the UEFA Europa League by ŠK Slovan Bratislava, amid great discussion of the substitution of legendary Francesco Totti for Stefano Okaka.
-The capital-based side also lost their first game in the domestic league against Cagliari Calcio, making it just the third time that they lost the opener in 18 years.
+Roma were eliminated from the UEFA Europa League by Slovan Bratislava, amid great discussion of the substitution of Francesco Totti for Stefano Okaka.
+The capital-based side also lost their first game in the domestic league against Cagliari, making it just the third time that they lost the opener in 18 years.

-Even though he still had two years remaining on his contract, Luis Enrique decided to leave Roma at the end of the season after failure to qualify for any European competition.
+Even though he still had two years remaining on his contract, Enrique decided to leave Roma at the end of the season after failure to qualify for any European competition.